zhfe1993/EACoupledCF/README.md

-## EACoupleCF
+## EACoupledCF
-This is about the code implementation of the paper EACoupleCF
+This is about the code implementation of the paper EACoupledCF

 ## Citation
 '''